surawut-sodasak/rct01-homework-day4/day4/README.md

 ![](assets/bladerunner.png)

+## Before You Do Anything...

+Because this homework builds directly off in-class lab work, **replace the `react-film/src` folder here with the one from your Homework 3 repository!**

 ### Task 1: Adding the API Call

 In React, API calls are handled using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) provided by modern browsers.